Get Answers to Our Most Frequently Asked Questions

 - Step 3 — Call the specialist's office to make an appointment.

 Your BCBSOK HMO benefits also cover prescription drugs.
 Not all drugs are covered.
 You can visit our website to view the list of prescriptions your plan covers.
 This list is called a preferred drug list.
+You can also have your doctor check before writing a prescription.
 To look for your medicines, you will need to know:

 - The medicine's exact name